 Neighborhood 4: Gabilan/Vintage Estates neighborhood is centrally located, bounded on the north by Gabilan Drive, to the south by Market Street and Palm Avenue at the edge of the downtown, to the east by Orchard Lane, and to the west by Benito Lane and Inca Drive.
 The neighborhood includes some of the older planned subdivisions in the city (Colonia Azteca and Soledad Street), Almond Acres Mobile Home Park, and the new Vintage Estates (formerly Orchard Villas) and Liberty Court subdivisions.
-Affordable multifamily housing in this neighborhood include the Soledad Townhomes (34 deed-restricted units) and Jardins de Soledad Senior Apartments (50 deed-restricted units), Gabilan Family Apartments (80 deed-restricted units), and Soledad Senior Apartments (40 deed-restricted units).
+Affordable multifamily housing in this neighborhood include the Soledad Townhomes (34 deed-restricted units) and Jardins de Soledad Apartments (50 deed-restricted units), Gabilan Family Apartments (80 deed-restricted units), and Soledad Senior Apartments (40 deed-restricted units).
 The Gabilan and San Vicente Elementary Schools, Main Street Middle School, and Hartnell College/Soledad Education Center are also included in this neighborhood.
-Residential projects in the entitlement phase include Liberty Court with 27 single-family units, 540 Gabilan Drive Apartments with 96 multifamily units, and Vintage Estates with 163 single-family units.
+Residential projects in the entitlement phase include Liberty Court with 27 single-family units, 540 Gabilan Drive Apartments with 96 multifamily units (in 2024 the City purchased 540 Gabilan from the developer and will construct 100 units on the site (see Program 2.3.1), and Vintage Estates with 163 single-family units.